albertz/PythonHotswap/README.md

 Solves this problem! :)

-Take a look at `demo2()` in [main.py](https://github.com/albertz/PythonHotswap/blob/master/main.py).
+Take a look at [`demo2()`](https://github.com/albertz/PythonHotswap/blob/master/demo2.py).
 It lets the user edit some simple function, then runs it and waits for an exception.
 Or just press Ctrl+C to break it.
 Then it lets the user edit the function again with a hint where the exception occured.
 After the edit, it resumes the execution at the place where the exception occured.
 Via the `diff` tool, it determines the new line number.

-Start it via `python main.py demo2` to play around with it.
+Start it via `python demo2.py` to play around with it.

 ## How to solve that.